Canter's

-Canter's Deli is a Jewish-style delicatessen, opened in 1931 in Boyle Heights, and later moved to the Fairfax District of Los Angeles, California, near the border of West Hollywood, where it is now.
-It has been frequented by many notable movie stars and celebrities.
+Canter's Deli is a Jewish-style delicatessen, opened in 1931 in Boyle Heights, and later moved to the Fairfax District of Los Angeles, California, near the border of West Hollywood.
+It has been frequented by many movie stars and celebrities.

-The restaurant has continued to serve traditional food items, including: lox and bagels, corned beef, matzoh ball soup, and challah bread.
-However, it is not certified kosher, being open on Saturdays and offering many non-kosher menu items (e.g., ham sandwiches).
+The restaurant serves traditional food items, including: lox and bagels, corned beef, matzoh ball soup, and challah bread.
+However, it is not certified kosher, being open on Saturdays and offering many non-kosher menu items like ham sandwiches.

 Canter's has remained open 24 hours most days, except on the Jewish holidays of Rosh Hashanah and Yom Kippur.
-However, its dining room is now only open until 11:30 PM.
+However, its dining room is only open until 11:30 PM.

 In 2021, the Financial Times ranked it as one of the "50 greatest food stores in the world."